-81 Maintain the openness of the Internet.
+83 Maintain the openness of the Internet.

-- Establishing a public Community Forum to ensure that all voices and perspectives are heard before execution of a Community Power. - · Preserving policies of open participation in ICANN's SOs and ACs. - The escalation process includes the convening of a Community Forum where all would be welcome to participate as a potential step.
-In addition, all are welcome to participate in the consultation process that organized to elaborate these key documents.

-82 NTIA will not accept a proposal that replaces the NTIA role with a government-led or an inter-governmental organization solution

-- · Retaining decision-making based on consensus rather than voting. - · Maintaining the advisory role of governments in the SO and AC structure.
+- Establishing a public Community Forum to ensure that all voices and perspectives are heard before execution of a Community Power. - Preserving policies of open participation in ICANN's SOs and ACs. - The escalation process includes the convening of a Community Forum where all would be welcome to participate as a potential step.
+In addition, all are welcome to participate in the consultation process that organized to elaborate these key documents. - NTIA will not accept a proposal that replaces the NTIA role with a government-led or an - 84 NTIA will not accept a proposal that replaces the NTIA role with a government-led or inter-governmental organization solution - · Retaining decision-making based on consensus rather than voting. - Maintaining the advisory role of governments in the SO and AC structure.